vmware/container-service-extension/docs/KNOWN_ISSUES.md

-Currently, NFS servers in a Kubernetes cluster are not only accessible by nodes of that cluster but also by any VM (outside of the cluster) residing in the same orgVdc.
+Currently, NFS servers in a Kubernetes cluster are not only accessible by nodes of that cluster but also by any VM (outside of the cluster) residing in the same OrgVDC.
 Ideal solution is to have vApp network created for each Kubernetes cluster, which is in our road-map to implement.
 Until then, please choose one of below workarounds to avert this problem if the need arises.